PranavSriram18/genai_foundations/docs/series/moe.md

 layers are <span class="idea">recomputed</span> during the backward pass rather than persisting their activations, effectively trading some compute overhead for large memory savings.
 This is
 <span class="idea">particularly valuable for MoEs</span>, because they have a high
-memory-to-compute ratio by design, and because they are vulnerable to OOMs under load imbalance.
+memory-to-compute ratio by design and are vulnerable to OOMs under load imbalance.

 K2 uses aggressive activation recomputation, applying it to LayerNorm, SwiGLU, MLA up-projections, and MoE down-projections.
 DV3 applies activation recomputation to RMSNorm and MLA up-projections.